-To help keep everyone as safe as possible both commuting and at school, we recommend that expensive mobile phones are not brought into school.
+To help keep everyone safe while commuting and at school, we recommend that expensive mobile phones and smart watches are not brought into school.
 However, this is at parents' discretion.

-Regardless of phone make/model, and in accordance with academic research and our Behaviour policy, if you choose to send your daughter to school with a mobile phone it must be switched off, placed in their locker at the start of the day and remain there until the end of the day.
-Any phones seen or heard in school will be confiscated.
-For security, all lockers should be locked with a padlock.
+Regardless of phone/watch make/model, and in accordance with research, Government guidance and our Digital Learning & Safety Policy, if you choose to send your daughter to school with a mobile phone or smart watch, it must be switched off, placed in their padlocked locker at the start of the day and remain there until the end of the day.
+Any phones or watches seen or heard in school will be confiscated.

-If a phone is confiscated, a letter will be sent home to inform parents and request that they collect the phone from Student Services.
-If this is problematic the parent should contact the Head of Year to make alternative arrangements.
-No confiscated phone will be returned on the same day.
-The school has a small number of phones for emergency use i.e., for texts and calls.
-Students who are concerned about being contactable on the way home will be offered one of these phones and they can text the number to a parent, returning the phone to Student Services the next day.
+If a phone or watch is confiscated, a letter will be sent home to inform parents and request that they collect it from Student Services.
+Confiscated devises will not be returned on the same day.
+Students who are concerned about being contactable on the way home will be offered one of our school's 'emergency' phones and they can text the number to a parent, returning the phone to Student Services the next day.